 For those who lost citizenship as emancipated minors:

-- Original birth certificate/ Estratto dell’atto di nascita no longer than 6 months before the application date:
+- Original extract of birth certificate no longer than 6 months before the application date:

 - if born in Italy, issued by the Municipality where the applicant was born;